 Building Cultural Awareness for Improved Patient Care

-Cultural awareness, sensitivity, and respect contribute to positive patient experiences and outcomes.
-Thunder Bay Regional Health Sciences Centre is providing Indigenous cultural awareness education to staff, physicians and volunteers as part of our commitment to creating an environment where Indigenous patients and families feel more comfortable.
+Cultural awareness, sensitivity and respect are valuable aspects of health care that contribute to positive patient experiences and outcomes.
+Thunder Bay Regional Health Sciences Centre provides Indigenous cultural awareness education to staff, physicians and volunteers as part of our commitment to creating a more welcoming environment for Indigenous patients and families.

 The Hospital also provides Indigenous cultural awareness education to all staff, physicians and volunteers as part of the Respect project.
 Initiatives include an online webinar and discussion-based team workshops that encourage people to challenge their own beliefs and biases through increased self-awareness.